Next Chapter Book Club

 Clubs meet in public places and are comprised of four to eight members and two volunteer facilitators who are trained to engage readers of all levels—including those who cannot read or are “emerging readers.”
 Although reading skills of Next Chapter Book Club members often improve as a result of reading more frequently, the program is more about “reading to learn,” than “learning to read.”
 The primary focus is on having fun with friends in a public place on a regular basis.

-Since the spring of 2020 our Next Chapter Book Club has been meeting in a virtual setting via Zoom due to the risks of COVID-19.
-We currently run a Tuesday evening group that meets from 4:30 p.m. -5:30 p.m. and a Wednesday evening group that meets from 4:00 p.m. -5:00 p.m.
+We currently run a Tuesday evening group that meets via Zoom from 4:30 p.m. – 5:30 p.m. and a Wednesday evening group that meets in person at the library from 4:00 p.m. – 5:00 p.m.
 However, it is possible for us to form new groups once we have enough people whose time availabilities match.

 The Next Chapter Book club provides a great opportunity to enjoy books and make lasting friendships along the way.
 Anyone interested in joining can fill out an online member application here: https://bit.ly/3wZ7jxC.
 For more infomation or to become a volunteer facilitator, contact the Program Coordinator, Claire Michelle Viola by email at [email protected], or phone 610-344-4196.